AlavudeenA/DSA/README.md

 Average case of Insertion sort: if Insertion Sort takes N^2 steps for the worst case scenario, we’d say that it takes about N^2 / 2 steps for the average scenario.
 (In terms of Big O, however, both scenarios are O(N2).)
 This variance is because - in insertion sort - some passthroughs compare all the data to the left of the temp_value, while other passthroughs end early, due to encountering a value that is less than the temp_value.

-So which is better - Selection Sort or Insertion Sort?
+So far which is better - Selection Sort or Insertion Sort?
 The answer is: Well, it depends.
 In an average case - where an array is randomly sorted - they perform similarly.
 If you have reason to assume that you’ll be dealing with data that is mostly sorted, Insertion Sort will be a better choice.
 If you have reason to assume that you’ll be dealing with data that is mostly sorted in reverse order, Selection Sort will be faster.
 If you have no idea what the data will be like, that’s essentially an average case, and both will be equal.